Skip to content

 Both enriched data and customer segmentation information can be sent to target systems to operationalize insights.
 This data can be saved to a destination, such as an S3 bucket, as a new file for downstream use.

-Business Case 4 (Timeseries): Store Sales Data
+Business Case 4 (Time Series): Store Sales Data

 A store would like to analyze and forecast sales trends to improve decision-making for store operations and marketing.
 Understanding sales dynamics is critical for effective inventory management, planning promotions, and predicting future sales performance.
 The primary focus of this analysis is to determine whether the data is stationary, identify trends or seasonal patterns, and explore peak sales periods while forecasting future sales.